 Investing in the financial markets is a way to build wealth over time.
 But it's not unusual to lose money in the short term.
 Investment values go up and down.
 Rather than run away if the value of your stock drops, investing takes patience.
 This can be hard for the novice to understand.

-Here’s what you need to know about why people lose money in the market — and how to bounce back from a loss.
+Here’s what you need to know about why people lose money in the market and how you can bounce back from a loss in your portfolio.

-To avoid losing money during a market-wide drop, your best bet is to just sit tight and wait for your investments to rebound.
+If you want to avoid losing money during a market-wide drop, your best bet is to sit tight and wait for your investments to rebound.

-In the late 1990s venture capitalists and individual investors were pouring money into internet dot com companies, driving their values sky high.
-Most of these companies lacked fundamental financial stability.
-Investors, afraid of missing out, continued to follow the herd with their investment dollars.
+In the late 1990s, venture capitalists and individual investors poured money into internet "dot com" companies.
+This drove their values sky-high.
+Most of these companies lacked the basic financial stability that investors seek.
+The "dot coms" spent capital quickly on staffing and marketing with no clear path to ever making a profit, Afraid of missing out, investors continued to listen to the popular press and followed the herd with their investment dollars.

 A glance at historical S&P 500 stock market returns shows how buying and selling with the herd can damage returns.

-To avoid losing money in the markets, tune out the outlandish investment pitches and the promises of riches.
-As in the fable of the Tortoise and the Hare, a “slow and steady” strategy will win out: Avoid the glamorous “can’t miss” pitches and strategies, and instead stick with proven investment approaches for the long term.
-Though you might lose a bit in the short-term, ultimately the slow-and-steady approach will win the financial race.
+To avoid losing money in the markets, tune out the outlandish sales pitches and any promise of quick riches.
+Like the Tortoise and the Hare, a "slow and steady" strategy will win the race.